Spinosaurus: Skull

 Its skull had a narrow snout filled with straight conical teeth that lacked serrations.
 There were six or seven teeth on each side of the very front of the upper jaw, in the premaxillae, and another twelve in both maxillae behind them.
 The second and third teeth on each side were noticeably larger than the rest of the teeth in the premaxilla, creating a space between them and the large teeth in the front of the maxilla; large teeth in the lower jaw faced this space.
 The very tip of the snout holding those few large front teeth was expanded, and a small crest was present in front of the eyes.
-Using the dimensions of three specimens known as MSNM V4047, UCPC-2, and BSP 1912 VIII 19, and assuming that the postorbital part of the skull of MSNM V4047 had a shape similar to the postorbital part of the skull of Irritator, Dal Sasso and colleagues (2005) estimated that the skull of Spinosaurus was 1.75 m long, but more recent estimates suggest a length of 1.6–1.68 m.
-The Dal Sasso and colleagues skull length estimate is questioned because skull shapes can vary across spinosaurid species and because MSNM V4047 may not belong to Spinosaurus itself, though recent studies have reconfirmed it as a specimen of Spinosaurus.
+Using the dimensions of three specimens known as MSNM V4047, UCPC-2, and BSP 1912 VIII 19, and assuming that the postorbital region of MSNM V4047 had a shape similar to the postorbital region of Irritator, Dal Sasso et al. (2005) estimated that the skull of an adult Spinosaurus was 1.75 m long, but Hendrickx et al. (2016) suggested that a length of 1.6 m is more likely.
+The estimated skull length of the subadult neotype is up to 1.12 m.^{Table S1} A 2026 study analyzed cranial material of two Spinosaurids, including two specimens referred to the controversial species S. maroccanus, their findings were interpreted as indicative of a highly developed, sensitive neurovascular system and a high tooth replacement rate in Spinosaurids from a young age.